Jake Burger Preview, Player Props: Marlins vs. Padres

 Jake Burger At The Plate

-- He ranks 113th in batting average, 113th in on base percentage, and 11th in slugging among qualifying hitters in MLB play.
+- Among the qualified hitters, he ranks 109th in batting average, while his on-base percentage ranks 112th and he is 10th in slugging.

-- Burger will look to extend his 11-game hitting streak.
-He's batting .474 with one homer in his last outings.
+- Burger will look to extend his 12-game hitting streak.
+He's batting .556 with one homer during his last outings.

-- He has scored a run in 45 games this season, with multiple runs seven times.
+- He has scored in 43.4% of his games this year, with two or more runs scored in 6.6%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.